eccenina/boffee/README.md

 # Boffee Voice-Recog-Bot (WIP)
-  Boffee is a Discord Bot that joins a vc then if a certain word you say _she_ replys with an audio
+  Boffee is a Discord Bot that joins a vc then if a certain word you say _she_ replies with an audio
 # Dependencies
   @discordjs/voice